A Weekend in Carmel-by-the-Sea, California

 Picnic at the Point

-Our stay included a $30 gift certificate for the 5th Avenue Deli & Catering Company so on Sunday we bought the makings of a delicious picnic (the deli has great hot and cold food, sandwiches, desserts and even half and quarter bottles of wine) and headed to the local Point Lobos State Natural Reserve.
+We bought the makings of a delicious picnic at the 5th Avenue Deli & Catering Company.
+The deli has great hot and cold food, sandwiches, desserts, and even half- and quarter-bottles of wine) and headed to the local Point Lobos State Natural Reserve.

 Point Lobos State Natural Reserve